bgamari/ghc-wiki-import/view-patterns-new.md

-To make programming with such interfaces more convenient, we add a new kind of pattern called a *view pattern*.
 View patterns permit calling the view function inside the pattern and matching against the result:

 ```wiki